jeremytammik/tbc/a/1956_outer_walls.md

 -->

-### Outer Walls
+### Outer Walls, Lookup Update and Filtering

-Returning once again to freshen up a few of our favourite topics:
+Returning once again to freshen up a few of our favourite recurring topics:

 - [RevitLookup 2023.1.0](#2)
 - [Filter multiple built-in categories](#3)